mpetrovich/cypress-scenario-runner/README.md

 Given I navigate to "login"
 ```

-A map of label => path should be provided to `addSteps()` in the `cypress/support/step_definitions/index.js` file created during installation.
-Route paths should be relative to the web root:
+A map of all label => path routes should be provided to `addSteps()` in the `cypress/support/step_definitions/index.js` file created during installation.
+Route paths can be relative to the web root or absolute URLs.

 ```diff
 const { addSteps } = require('cypress-scenario-runner')